ubikorp/lacking.org/_posts/playlists/2020-02-18-angola-rodeo.md

   dunkelbunt motor cory-wong discovery geraldo-pino das-clamps z-rock-hawaii pain jony-iliev-band juliana-hatfield police solaris brave-combo sisterhood-of-convoluted-thinkers dj-dolores-vs-taraf-de-haidouks natalia-clavier ramsey-2c-3d
-keywords: Black Lips, The Muffs, Omni, Khruangbin, Chandler Travis Philharmonic, Field Music, Serge Gainsbourg, Shannon Wright, Tribe, Sacred Paws, Francis Bebey, Wolf
-  + Moon, Pop Will Eat Itself, [dunkelbunt], Mr. Elevator &amp; The Brain Hotel, The Growlers, Wilco, Preservation Hall Jazz Band, Double Date with Death, Ween, Brainiac, Chalk, Beck, Deee-Lite, Devo, The Staple Singers, Starcrawler, Question Mark and The Mysterians, [dunkelbunt], MOTOR, Cory Wong, Discovery, Geraldo Pino, Das Clamps, Z-Rock Hawaii, Pain, Jony Iliev and Band, Juliana Hatfield, The Police, Solaris, Brave Combo, the Sisterhood of Convoluted Thinkers, DJ Dolores vs. Taraf de Haïdouks, Natalia Clavier, Ramsey 2C-3D
+keywords: Beck, Black Lips, Brainiac, Brave Combo, Chalk, Chandler Travis Philharmonic, Cory Wong, Das Clamps, Deee-Lite, Devo, Discovery, DJ Dolores vs. Taraf de Haïdouks, Double Date with Death, [dunkelbunt], [dunkelbunt], Field Music, Francis Bebey, Geraldo Pino, The Growlers, Jony Iliev and Band, Juliana Hatfield, Khruangbin, MOTOR, Mr. Elevator &amp; The Brain Hotel, The Muffs, Natalia Clavier, Omni, Pain, The Police, Pop Will Eat Itself, Preservation Hall Jazz Band, Question Mark and The Mysterians, Ramsey 2C-3D, Sacred Paws, Serge Gainsbourg, Shannon Wright, the Sisterhood of Convoluted Thinkers, Solaris, The Staple Singers, Starcrawler, Tribe, Ween, Wilco, Wolf + Moon, Z-Rock Hawaii
 ---
 The pair powered down the sand-skis as they approached the slight concavity in the beach that had been described by the vendor in the spice market.
 The cliffs of Levera National Park did not seem to be an ideal place for smugglers to congregate, but the actuary would be the first to admit they did not know the first thing about smugglers and their habits of congregation.
 The blacksmith was better versed in these things, and they didn’t seem to be bothered by where the assignment was taking them.
 As the morning fog absorbed the last echoes of the recently-killed engines, they marveled at the conical shape of Sugar Loaf rising above the azure Caribbean water.